PJF98/DiceProblem/README.md

 ![EVs for the simplified problem](./EV_for_simplified_problem.png)

 Based on this graph I guess the EV for the full problem is around 4.5.

+Interesting this approach also gives a lower bound of 4.162 for the EV if your first roll is a 4 so you should keep going if your first roll is a 4.